masipila/openhab-spot-price-optimizer/README.md

 - [About the author](#about-the-author)
 - [Community and support](#community-and-support)

+# Maturity of the solution
+This solution is currently approaching for the first stable release.
+As long as you can see this disclaimer in the README, consider the solution being unstable, meaning non-backwards compatible API changes can still occurr.

 # Introduction
 openHAB Spot Price Optimizer helps you to optimize energy consumption to the cheapest hours of the day using openHAB home automation system.